 The mission of the Palm Beach Symphony Society is to engage, educate and entertain the greater community of the Palm Beaches through live performances of inspiring orchestral music.

-The Palm Beach Symphony performs in a variety of historically important venues, including St. Edwards Church, the Henry Morrison Flagler Museum, Mar-a-Lago, Kravis Center and The Society of the Four Arts.
+The Palm Beach Symphony performs in modern venues, such as The Kravis Center and Benjamin Hall, and historically important landmarks, including the Henry Morrison Flagler Museum, The Breakers Palm Beach, The Mar-a-Lago Club, the Church of Bethesda-by-the-Sea , and The Society of the Four Arts.